You may wonder what will happen to the marital home, bank accounts, personal property, and other assets acquired during the marriage.

 - If you already filed divorce paperwork, your spouse may be able to get a court order preventing you from disposing of marital property.
 Violating such an order can have serious consequences.

 - The court looks unfavorably upon spouses who intentionally damage the marital estate out of spite or greed.
-This behavior can impact property division and other outcomes.
+This behavior can impact marital property division in Minnesota and other outcomes.

-It’s always wise to speak with a Minnesota divorce attorney first, as your spouse may argue the items became marital property throughout the marriage.
+It’s always wise to speak with Minnesota Divorce Attorneys first, as your spouse may argue the items became marital property throughout the marriage.

 What Happens If You Remove Marital Property Before Divorce?